lyz-code/yamlfix/docs/index.md

 export YAMLFIX_CONFIG_PATH="/etc/yamlfix/"
 ```

-Configure the base config-path that `maison` will look for a `pyproject.toml` configuration file.
+Configure the base config-path that `maison` will look for a `pyproject.toml`, `.yamlfix.toml`, or `yamlfix.toml` configuration file.
 This path is traversed upwards until such a file is found.

 ### Explicit Document Start